Generic name: Beclomethasone (oral inhalation) [ be-kloe-METH-a-sone ]

 What are some things I need to know or do while I take Beclomethasone?

-- Tell all of your health care providers that you take beclomethasone.
+- Tell all of your health care providers that you take beclomethasone (oral inhalation).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Call your doctor right away if your breathing problems get worse, if your rescue inhaler does not work as well, or if you need to use your rescue inhaler more often.

-- If you have been taking this medicine for many weeks, talk with your doctor before stopping.
-You may want to slowly stop beclomethasone.
+- If you have been taking beclomethasone (oral inhalation) for many weeks, talk with your doctor before stopping.
+You may want to slowly stop beclomethasone (oral inhalation).

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.